JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 ### Prosody advanced settings

+#### Peertube url for API calls

+In some rare cases, Prosody can't call Peertube's API from its public URI.
+If you have such issues (see the diagnostic tool result), you can try to set the value of this settings to `http://localhost:9000` or `http://127.0.0.1:9000` (supposing your Peertube is listening on port `9000`, check this in your Peertube `config/production.yaml` file).

+#### Log rooms content by default

+If checked, room content will be archived on the server by default.
+This means that users who join the chan will see messages send before then joined.

+Please note that it is always possible to enable/disable the content archiving for a specific room, by editing its properties.

+#### Room logs expiration

+You can set here the expiration delay for rooms archives.
+See the online help for accepted values.

 #### Enable client to server connections

 This setting enable XMPP clients to connect to the builtin Prosody server.